cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 Data structures contain two important aspects that computer scientists seek to verify: behavior and cost.
 The behavior of data structures has long been studied using abstraction functions, which translate concrete data structure representations into a semantic representation.
-On the other hand, the cost associated to data structures has been analyzed using the method of amortization, a technique in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a sequence of operations.
+On the other hand, the cost associated with data structures has been analyzed using the method of amortization, a technique in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a sequence of operations.
 In this post, I will demonstrate how to unify these two techniques, packaging the data associated with an amortized analysis as an abstraction function that incorporates cost.
 This reframing is more amenable to formal verification, consolidates prior variations of amortized analysis, and generalizes amortization to novel settings.
 This work was published at [MFPS 2024](https://entics.episciences.org/14797).

-First, I will introduce an example of a data structure: the batched queue.
+First, I will introduce an example data structure: the batched queue.
-After sketching a proof of the behavioral correctness of this data structure using an abstraction function, I will recall how to use the method of amortization to analyze the cost associated to this data structure.
+After sketching a proof of the behavioral correctness of this data structure using an abstraction function, I will review how to use the method of amortization to analyze the cost associated to this data structure.
 Finally, I will describe how to embed the essence of amortized analysis into an abstraction function, thereby creating a unified framework for reasoning about both the behavior and the cost of data structures.

 # Motivating example: batched queues {#batched-queue}

-To keep our discussion concrete, let's use a concrete choice of amortized data structure as a running example in this post: the *batched queue*, which we introduce in this section.
+To keep our discussion concrete, let's use a concrete choice of amortized data structure as a running example in this post: the *batched queue*.
 Setting the scene, consider the [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) abstract data type, which describes finite lists of data that can be "enqueued" to and "dequeued" from in a first-in, first-out manner.
-This description of operations can be given the following types:
+This description of operations can be given the following types, written in [OCaml syntax](https://ocaml.org/manual/latest/index.html):
 ```ocaml
 module type QUEUE = sig
   type t